-In addition to any other requirement imposed under law, the Charter School shall be nonsectarian in its programs, admission policies, employment practices, and all other operations, shall not charge tuition, and shall not discriminate against any pupil on the basis of actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics.
+In addition to any other requirement imposed under law, the Charter School shall be nonsectarian in its programs, admission policies, employment practices, and all other operations shall not charge tuition, and shall not discriminate against any pupil on the basis of actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics.

-The Charter School’s Board of Directors shall ensure that student outreach activities and information sessions, including but not limited to those activities as described in OCS’s charter, which are designed to recruit a broad, diverse representation of students, are conducted in accordance with the charter.
+The Charter School’s Board of Directors shall ensure that student outreach activities and information sessions, including but not limited to those activities as described in OCS’s charter, which is designed to recruit a broad, diverse representation of students, are conducted in accordance with the charter.

-A. Application for Admission
+Application for Admission

-Submission of an application for admission is not a guarantee of admission to OCS; the application is an entry into OCS’s lottery.
+- Submission of an application for admission is not a guarantee of admission to OCS; the application is an entry into OCS’s lottery.
 If an applicant does not submit an application by the posted open enrollment deadline, the applicant will not be entered into OCS’s lottery.

-There is no fee to apply to or attend OCS.
+- There is no fee to apply to or attend OCS.

-Applications submitted after the specified deadline date will not be placed in the lottery but are time-stamped and will be added to the waiting list in the chronological order received by OCS, with no admissions preference taken into account.
+- Applications submitted after the specified deadline date will not be placed in the lottery but are time-stamped and will be added to the waiting list in the chronological order received by OCS, with no admissions preference taken into account.

-B. Admissions Selection Process and Public Random Drawing/Lottery
+Admissions Selection Process and Public Random Drawing/Lottery

 - Lottery Date and Time: The lottery shall be held within two weeks of the application deadline.
 Public notice of the lottery will be posted at the school site and on OCS’s website, regarding the date, time, and location of the lottery.